fbpx

 The Accounts Receivables Turnover Formula is used to determine how frequently an account will be paid.
 The greatest method to prevent bad debt is frequently to turn over receivables more quickly.
 This lowers the possibility of a bad debt loss for the business.

-Accounts Receivables Turnover Ratio Formula (AR) can be calculated by dividing the Net Credit Sales (CR) by the Average Account Receivables (AR).
+The formula for accounts receivable turnover is: Accounts Receivables Turnover Ratio Formula (AR) can be calculated by dividing the Net Credit Sales (CR) by the Average Account Receivables (AR).

 Note: Average Accounts receivable = the starting and ending accounts receivable sums over a given time (such as quarterly or monthly), divided by 2.